Principles of Marketing

 What about after uni?

-Choose between further BSc Hons study or progressing directly into the work after two years of study.
+Choose between further BSc Hons study at the University of Salford or progressing directly into work after two years of study.

 What you need to know